celest-time/celest/Readme.md

 timesystems like TAI, UT or scientific uses of UTC

 ## Roadmap
+- Check passed types to behave like php 7 with type annotations
 - Documentation cleanup
 - Support for the Japanese and Hijrah calendars
 - 2.0 with full use of PHP 7 type annotations for primitive types and return values.